New Zealand’s employment market has been gathering steam steadily since the global financial crisis - a trend that’s set to continue.

 Highly skilled jobs (managers and professionals across a number of areas) will be in consistently high demand, accounting for about 50% of overall employment growth.

 For the latest overview, visit the Ministry of Business, Innovation and Employment’s Market Update.

 There are job opportunities across the board.
 But some specific skills are urgently needed.
 High priority skills are posted in the Skill Shortage Lists.
 If you have those skills you could find it a lot easier getting a work or resident visa.

 We also have a Canterbury Skill Shortage List.
 Rebuilding after the earthquakes in Christchurch and the surrounding area of Canterbury has also created an urgent need for particular skills.
 If your skill is on that list you may qualify for a temporary visa or, if it’s also one of the Long Term Skill Shortages, a visa that can lead to residence.

-As at mid 2013, the lists cover skills in these areas:
+As at February 2014, the lists cover skills in these areas:

 |Long term shortages||Immediate shortages||Canterbury shortages|

 |Agriculture and forestry|

 |Health and social services|

 |Oil and gas|